FriederikeBock/epic-LFHCal-TB-ana-docu/comparisons/compare-calibrations.md

    1. Treatment of different histogram outputs is foreseen and can be steered with `-E [1-X]` currently implemented are:&#x20;
       1. `-E 1` (default if `-I` is called) format of [step 2](../calibration/mip-calibration.md#step-2) output
       2. `-E 2` format of [step 1](../calibration/mip-calibration.md#step-1) output

+Likewise the `CompareAna` program can be run interchangably with the following inputs&#x20;
+3. with a file list containing in each line a calibration file & the QA output.
+It can be used with `-I anaFileList.txt` .
+This list has should end with `.txt` otherwise it might not be correctly detected.&#x20;
+   1. Treatment of different histogram outputs is foreseen and can be steered with `-E [1-X]` currently implemented are:&#x20;
+      1. `-E 4` creates the deltatime overlay.
+This is currently the only option in the `ComparAna` function.

 Similar to the other programs the options `-d` & `-e` will enabled various debugging options and more plots.
 In the current way two main ways of evaluating the data are implemented: